Jim Crow Museum

 Though he became known as Nat Turner after the insurrection, his birth name was simply "Nat."

 The America that birthed, shaped, beheaded, and quartered Nat Turner bears little resemblance to the United States of the 21st century.
 In part, this explains why the horrors of slavery are for many present-day Americans intellectually and emotionally unreachable.
-So much has happened: Emancipation, a Civil War, Reconstruction, the attempt to re-enslave blacks with Jim Crow laws, a Welfare Rights Movement, a televised Civil Rights Movement, Civil Rights Acts, The Black Power Movement, various harsh critiques of America's racial past, desegregation of public schools and public accommodations, integration of professional and collegiate sports, affirmative action, numerous racial reconciliation projects, and, a development that was inconceivable a half-century ago: Black politicians as serious candidates for the Presidency -- and much more.
+So much has happened: Emancipation, a Civil War, Reconstruction, the attempt to re-enslave black people with Jim Crow laws, a Welfare Rights Movement, a televised Civil Rights Movement, Civil Rights Acts, The Black Power Movement, various harsh critiques of America's racial past, desegregation of public schools and public accommodations, integration of professional and collegiate sports, affirmative action, numerous racial reconciliation projects, and, a development that was inconceivable a half-century ago: Black politicians as serious candidates for the Presidency -- and much more.
 But African Americans remain a social minority: disproportionately poor, uneducated, unemployed, underemployed, sick, and incarcerated.
 There is a great deal of frustration and anger in many African American communities and some of that anger is expressed with hatred toward white Americans.

 Kamau Kambon owns BlackNificent bookstore and he has taught as an affiliate instructor at North Carolina State University, neither of these endeavors gained him much attention.
 After the Katrina disaster Howard University hosted a conference to critique media coverage of Katrina and its after effects, especially the way the victims who remained were depicted.
 Kambon, one of the panelists, said the following to the assembled audience and the C-SPAN television audience: